MojosBeans100/MS4-spaceport/README.md

 The Pipelines/My Pipelines page lists all the pipelines the user has created.
 This page can be used to review the status of current pipelines, and click on each to see the detailed view.

 ### Pipelines links
-There is sub navigation section which categorises the pipelines by their status.
+There is a sub navigation section which categorises the pipelines by their status.
 There is also a brief description beneath each link to convey what each status means in the context of satellite imagery pipelines.

 ![Pipeline links](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644352269/pipelineslinks_zqm1wm.jpg)